 Under Executive Order (E.O.)
-13587, the National Insider Threat Task Force (NITTF) is co-chaired by the U.S. Attorney General and the Director of National Intelligence (DNI).
+13587, the National Insider Threat Task Force (NITTF) is cochaired by the U.S. Attorney General and the Director of National Intelligence (DNI).
 They, in turn, designated the Federal Bureau of Investigation (FBI) and the National Counterintelligence Executive (NCIX) to co-direct the daily activities of the NITTF.
-The NITTF comprises employees and contractors from a variety of federal departments and agencies (D/A), and its work impacts more than 70 federal D/As that handle classified material.
-Currently, the following departments and agencies have representatives on the NITTF: FBI, Office of the National Counterintelligence Executive (ONCIX), Defense Intelligence Agency (DIA), Veterans Administration (VA), and Department of Justice (DOJ).
+The NITTF comprises employees and contractors from a variety of federal departments and agencies (D/A), and its work impacts more than 80 federal D/As that handle classified material.
+Currently, the following departments and agencies have representatives on the NITTF: FBI, National Counterintelligence and Security Center (NCSC), Defense Intelligence Agency (DIA), Central Intelligence Agency (CIA), and Department of Defense (DOD).
 The NITTF responds directly to the Senior Information Sharing and Safeguarding Steering Committee, which was also established under E.O.
 13587.
-The Steering Committee comprises representatives from largely Intelligence Community agencies with extensive access to classified networks and materials, including the Departments of State, Energy, Justice, Defense, and Homeland Security, CIA, FBI, ODNI, ONCIX, NSA, DIA, the Program Manager--Information Sharing Environment, Office of Management and Budget, the National Security Council Staff, and the Information Security Oversight Office.
+The Steering Committee comprises representatives from largely Intelligence Community agencies with extensive access to classified networks and materials, including the Departments of State, Energy, Justice, Defense, and Homeland Security, CIA, FBI, ODNI, NSA, DIA, Office of Management and Budget, the National Security Council Staff, and the Information Security Oversight Office.